boxyhq/website/blog/2022-09-27-enterprise-ready-saas-starter-kit.md

 Directory Sync is integrated with the help of [SAML Jackson](https://github.com/boxyhq/jackson#directory-sync)

+## Audit Logs (coming soon)

+Provide enterprise customers with the ability to record and search events that happen within your application.
+With our simple integration, you can become compliant fast and save your team from building complex solutions from scratch.

+Organizations gain the ability to monitor the flow of data and be alerted to any breaches.
+Audit logs help to pinpoint any misuse of information and ensure that data policies are followed.

 ## Webhooks & Events

 Webhooks are a way for systems to notify external applications that a specific event has occurred in your SaaS app without receiving a request.